Bira/octopus-carnival/_drafts/lphr-scene-04.md

 lights, they turn and growl, looking like very angry human-sized balls of excrement.

-- GM: It's two lemures.
+    GM: It's two lemures.
 We also have three rats waiting in the wings for an extra surprise.
 These would have been a separate, previous fight in the original adventure.
 I'm throwing them in here, to bring the fight's challenge closer to the PC's power level.
 Anyway, this is where we enter combat mode.

-**Round 1**

-- Arcturus steps forward and Readies his knife.
-He also spots the rats.
-- Giant Rat 3 Moves and Attacks to bite Art, and misses.
-- Urist moves to stand beside Art.
-- Rat 1 Moves and Attacks to bite Jade, misses.
-- Lemure 1 Moves south and reaches the pool's edge.
-- Jania Steps and casts Ice Dagger, loading it with 1 point for free.
-- Lemure 2 moves south and engages with Art.
-- Rosalia Moves to the east.
-- Rat 2 Moves east and engages Urist.
-- Jade Steps and Attacks Rat 1 with a sword thrust, hitting for 4 injury.

-**Round 2**

-- Lemure 2 tries to grab Art, Art parries with Wrestling.
-- Art attacks with a knife slash, Lemure 2 dodges.
-- Rat 1 tries to bite Jade, she parries and automatically slashes its face, dealing 7 injury and defeating it.
-  - I had forgotten the bites were Reach C up to this point.
-- Rosalia moves up 2 hexes.
-- Rat 2 Attacks Rosalia, who retreats but fails to parry, and is hit for 1 injury.
-- Jania throws her Ice Dagger at Lemure 2 and misses!
-- Lemure 1 uses a Move and Attack to grab Jade, but misses.
-- Jade Steps back and Attacks Lemure 1 twice (swing, Rapid, Deceptive -1).
-She hits both times for a total of 16 injury, killing the devil.
-- Rat 3 advances and tries to bite Acrturus, who once again parries with Wrestling.
-- Urist attacks Rat 2 with his axe and kills it.

-**Round 3**

-- Rat 3 again tries to bite Arcturus, who parries with Wrestling.
-- Arcturus flurries a grab and a knife thrust on Rat 3, who dodges the first and tanks the second due to a bad damage roll.
-- Lemure 2 advances on Urist and tries to grab him, Urist retreats and Blocks.
-- Jade advances and thrusts at Rat 3, killing it.
-- Rosalia moves to flank Lemure 2.
-- Jania advances and thwacks Lemure 2 for 2 injury.
-- Urist swings his axe at Lemure 2, critically missing.
-The weapon turns in his hand and he has to spend a Ready maneuver on it to attack again.

-**Round 4**

-- Lemure 2 advances on Jania, as she was the last one to injure it, and grabs her for 8 control!
-- Arcturus tries to stab Lemure 2!
-Hits for 4 injury.
-- Jania tries to escape the grapple but fails.
-- Jade stabs Lemure 2 twice in the vitals... but fails to penetrate its DR.
-- Urist spends a Ready maneuver correcting his grip on the axe.
-- Rosalia steps forward to try and hit Lemure 2.
-Critical failure!
-Her saber flies from her hand, hitting the southern wall of the underground space with a clang.
-No one is hurt.

-**Round 5**

-- Lemure 2 uses Claw on Jania, who fails to dodge because she's grappled.
-6 injury after armor.
-- Rosalia runs to where her saber is.
-- Arcturus steps behind the Lemure and slashes with his knife in an All-Out-Attack (Strong), since it's focused on tearing Jania apart.
-He hits for 10 injury after DR, finally putting the vile fiend down.
+The party steps forward to the edge of the pool to wait for the lemures to close in, and they spot the rats nearby right away.
+The animals are used to being ignored by the lemures and they're eager to bite into some fresh meat, so they charge in and try to bite the heroes, to little effect.

+The battle takes 5 rounds total.
+In the first two, Jade shows how useful her sword skills are by slaying one of the lemures and two of the rats, and one of those with a parry instead of an attack.
+The rules for parrying unarmed attack with weapons can be nasty.
+Urist kills a rat too.
+The rest of the party manages to stay mostly untouched, save for a small rat bite on Rosalia, but they have trouble bypassing enemy defenses.
+That's some rotten luck on the part of Arcturus, as he should definitely have the skills to do that.

+For the last three rounds we only have a single lemure left, but the fight becomes a slog as the entire party proceeds to roll badly.
+Urist suffers a critical failure that unreadies his weapon.
+Rosalia suffers one that sends her saber flying off.
+And to cap it off the lemure manages to grab Jania and grievously injure her with a bite before Arctururs can finally dispatch it.

 Witht he fight ended, Jania is both in pain from the demons' claw wounds and faintly horrified that the thing got its stink all over her.
 Urist can at least